thewpsquad/squad-modules/readme.txt

 = Will there be additional modules added in the future? = Yes, we are continuously working on expanding the module collection and adding new modules with exciting features and functionalities.
 Stay tuned for updates and announcements.

+= Do I need to have the Divi theme to use Squad Modules for Divi Builder? = Yes.
+If you don't have the Divi theme, you will need to have the Extra theme or Divi Builder plugin installed.

+= What are the system requirements for Squad Modules for Divi Builder? = Squad Modules for Divi Builder requires WordPress 5.8 or higher and Divi 4.10 or higher.
+It also requires PHP 5.6 or higher.

 == Support ==
-If you encounter any issues or have questions about [Squad Modules for Divi Builder](https://squadmodules.com/), you can reach out to our support team via the [WordPress support forum](https://wordpress.org/support/plugin/squad-modules-for-divi/) or visit our [website](https://squadmodules.com/) for more information.
+We offer friendly and responsive support for [Squad Modules for Divi Builder](https://squadmodules.com/).
+If you have any questions or problems, please contact us through our [WordPress support forum](https://wordpress.org/support/plugin/squad-modules-for-divi/).

 == Translations ==
+[Squad Modules for Divi Builder](https://squadmodules.com/) is a translation-ready plugin.
+This is done by community volunteers who contribute their time and effort to translate the plugin's text strings into their native language.

-[Squad Modules for Divi Builder](https://squadmodules.com/) is translation-ready and supports localization.
-If you would like to contribute to the translation efforts, please visit the [WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/squad-modules-for-divi) for Squad Modules for Divi.
+If you would like to contribute to the translation efforts for Squad Modules for Divi Builder, you can visit the WordPress translation page for the plugin: [WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/squad-modules-for-divi)

 == Screenshots ==
 1. Plugin Dashboard - The [Squad Modules for Divi Builder](https://squadmodules.com/) dashboard for convenient module management and settings.
-2. Module Dashboard - The dashboard where you can manage and configure [Squad Modules for Divi Builder](https://squadmodules.com/) modules.
+2. Module Dashboard - This is the dashboard where you can manage and configure Squad Modules for Divi Builder modules.
+You can see a list of all the modules that you have installed, and you can customize their settings.
+You can also create custom modules from here.
-3. Extensions Dashboard - The dashboard where you can manage and configure [Squad Modules for Divi Builder](https://squadmodules.com/) extensions.
+3. Extensions Dashboard - This is the dashboard where you can manage and configure Squad Modules for Divi Builder extensions.
+You can see a list of all the extensions that you have activated, and you can customize their settings.
-4. Module Selection in the Divi Builder - All modules are stored in a folder, so you can easily add a new module.
+4. Module Selection in the Divi Builder - This is the folder where all the modules are stored.
+You can easily add a new module by dragging and dropping it into the Divi Builder.
-5. Advanced Divider Module - A preview of the Advanced Divider module, showcasing its features and customization options.
+5. Advanced Divider Module -  This is a module that allows you to create visually appealing dividers with various styles, shapes, and customization options.
-6. Before After Image Slider Module - A preview of the Before After Image Slider module, showcasing its features and customization options.
+6. Before After Image Slider Module - This is a module that allows you to create interactive image comparisons using the Before After Image Slider module.
-7. Business Hours Module - A preview of the Business Hours module, showcasing its features and customization options.
+7. Business Hours Module - This is a module that allows you to display your business hours in a clear and organized manner.
-8. Dual Button Module - A preview of the Dual Button module, showcasing its features and customization options.
+8. Dual Button Module - This is a module that allows you to encourage user interaction and call-to-action with the Dual Button module.
+Display two distinct buttons side by side, each with its own customizable text, link, and design options.
-9. Flip Box Module - A preview of the Flip Box module, showcasing its features and customization options.
+9. Flip Box Module - This is a module that allows you to add a touch of interactivity and visual interest to your website with the Flip Box module.
+Showcase content on one side of the box, and when hovered or clicked, the box flips to reveal additional information or a different design.
-10. Image Mask Module - A preview of the Image Mask module, showcasing its features and customization options.
+10. Image Mask Module - This is a module that allows you to transform your images into captivating focal points with the Image Mask module.
+Apply stunning masks to your images, adding creativity and visual appeal to your website.
-11. Lottie Module - A preview of the Lottie module, showcasing its features and customization options.
+11. Lottie Module - This is a module that allows you to bring your website to life with captivating Lottie animations.
+The Lottie Animation module allows you to easily integrate animated elements into your web pages, making your website more engaging and dynamic.
-12. Typing Text Module - A preview of the Typing Text module, showcasing its features and customization options.
+12. Typing Text Module - This is a module that allows you to create eye-catching animated text that simulates a typing effect with the Typing Text module.
+Grab your visitors' attention and deliver your message in a unique and engaging way.

 == Upgrade Notice ==